 Do you want to make sure your manuscript is compelling without being preachy?
 Hire me as your children’s book editor and we can convey your message along with compelling characters and a high-stakes plot.

-Over the holidays, I received a great question from Jenny about book marketing and book launch ideas.
+Over the holidays, I received a great question from Jenny about marketing a book and book launch ideas.
 She makes the very valid point that there’s so much focus on life before publication, because so many writers are striving to take that crucial step, and then there’s, perhaps, a dearth of information about what happens after.
 Read on for Jenny’s question and my response.

 There is much information out there about the “publishing process,” what happens if/when you get “The Call,” and the time line of events that follow from contract to publication.
 I often find myself wondering what happens AFTER that.
 Should I be so lucky as to receive a contract for one of my picture book manuscripts, what would life look like for me, after the final product is ready to sell?
 You speak often of authors being required to become marketers to push their book once they are created.
 I can see where that is a crucial step, but what are the logistics of that?
 How much travel is involved?
 Are new authors flitting about, across the country selling their books?
 How much is accomplished electronically?
 What does ‘real life’ look like for a newly published author, trying to make a name for herself?

 First of all, let’s dispense, for the moment, with the notion of an author flying around the country on “book tour.”
-In most cases, that is not going to be your reality because publishers are investing less and less in these brick-and-mortar-heavy strategies, especially for debuts.
+In most cases, that is not going to be your reality because publishers are investing less and less in these brick-and-mortar-heavy book marketing strategies, especially for debuts.
 If you have the sort of book marketing plan that includes a book tour, you will be in the minority.
 And then you don’t have to worry about the logistics as much, because the level of marketing that includes a book tour will also include a support person on the publisher’s end to walk you through the finer details.

 So let’s focus on book launch ideas that don’t involve a book tour.
 Sad, but true, you’re likely on your own.
 So here is what the life of a writer who has a book out (or is about to have a book out) looks like.
 There are two kinds of marketing you’ll be doing, passive and active.